 It is too easy to take God’s emancipation for granted.
 To deny God our gratitude; withholding our yes to His.
 To not take His act seriously and instead become apathetic, compliant, disgruntled and open to empty alternatives.
 We are led to believe that we need to untie ourselves and only find we are slipping further from the firm, unusual hold of God’s grace into a shared despair that both Tolstoy and Nietzsche call the nothingness within the abyss below.

-Men and women both clamouring to the top of the heap, pushing each other down, somehow aware of the rising tide (as in the days of Noah, Mt:24:37), yet selfishly trying to carry-on, protecting their possessions and writing the danger off as nonsense.
-Reassuring themselves by telling others to welcome the Way as being nothing but nonsense.
+Men and women both clamouring to the top of the heap, pushing each other down, somehow aware of the rising tide (as in the days of Noah, Mt:24:37), yet selfishly trying to carry-on, protecting their possessions and writing the danger off as nothing.
+Reassuring themselves by telling others that The Way, The Truth & The Life (John 14:6) is nothing but nonsense.

 Alternatively we hear and therefore receive a depth of understanding about worship from African-American Spirituals.
 They can move us beyond the historical and finite possibilities, towards the infinite potentiality established by God, grace-time held in tension with yet-to-be filled time.
 A time of existence between that which is already an actuality in Christ and that which is to come.